-photo by Chris Belche McDowell driver Alan Osborne (37) picked up his second straight Four Cylinder Feature win Saturday night at 201 Speedway in his Viper Coal, Leckrone Drywall-sporced No. 37 Mustang.

-MSU assistant takes high school job

-MOREHEAD - Morehead MOREHEAD - Morehead State University men's basket-ball associate head coach Barry Wortman accepted the head coaching position at Oak Ridge, High School in Oak Ridge, Tenn. this week.
-Wortman joined the MSU staff in 2004 as part of MSU head coach Donnie Tyndall's first coaching staff.
-During his tenure at MSU the Eagles have improved from a 12-18 record in the 2006-2007 season, to a 20-16 overall record, an OVC in the 2006-2007 season, to a 20-16 overall record, an OVC tournament championship, and the Eagles' first appearance in the NCAA tournament since 1984 in the 2008-2009 camhave become my extended family.
-This made it extremely hard to even consider leaving: However, I have a great opportunity to go back home to Tennessee and coach and teach at one of the finest schools in the state.
+McDowell driver Alan Osborne (37) picked up his second straight Four Cylinder Feature win Saturday night at 201 Speedway in his Viper Coal, Leckrone Drywall-sponsored No. 37 Mustang.
+MSU assistant takes high school job TIMES STAFF REPORT MOREHEAD - Morehead State University men's basketball associate head coach Barry Wortman accepted the head coaching position at Oak Ridge High School in Oak Ridge, Tenn. this week.
+Wortman joined the MSU staff in 2006 as part of MSU head coach Donnie Tyndall's first coaching staff.
+During his tenure at MSU, the Eagles have improved from a 12-18 record in the 2006-2007 season, to a 20-16 overall record, an OVC tournament championship, and the Eagles' first appearance in the NCAA tournament since 1984 in the 2008-2009 campaign. have become my extended family.
+This made it extremely hard to even consider leaving.
+However, I have a great opportunity to go back home to Tennessee and coach and teach at one of the finest schools in the state.
 My experience at MSU has far exceeded my expectations and my growth as a coach while working with Coach Tyndall cannot be measured.
-I'll miss the great people of Morehead and will be pulling for the Eagles every time they play.
-The second of Morehead and will be pulling for the Eagles every time they play.
-The Eagles were to baskerball family.
-However, it's a fantastic opportunity for Barry (Wortman) to be the head coach at arguably the best high school in the state of Tennessee, "said MSU head coach Donnie Tyndall.
-"Barry has been an incredibly big part of our success and the rebuilding of this program.
+I'll miss the great people of Morehead and will be pulling for the Eagles every time they play."
+"It's a very sad day for the Eagle basketball family.